thomasriley0/Sorting-Algorithm-Analysis/README.md

-# Sorting-Algorithm-Analysis

-This is a python file that runs different sorting algorithms and records the time that each algorithm takes to sort a given list.
+NOTE: This is a python file that runs different sorting algorithms and records the time that each algorithm takes to sort a given list.
 The results are saved to a graph by using the pyplot library

+<h1>Findings:</h1>

 <h3>Comparison of time consumption of slow & fast sorting algorithms on randomized data</h3>